HeyGen-Official/StreamingAvatarSDK/README.md

 ## streaming-avatar

+## Changes 1.0.4

+1. The API now requires a bearer auth token.
+API Keys will no longer be supported by this SDK as an authorization method.
+Please see updated instructions below on how to obtain a token.

 ## Introduction

 This HeyGen Streaming Avatar SDK provides a convenient way for developers to better interface with HeyGen's Streaming Avatar.